30-year mortgage interest rates

 Where rates are headed

-Once a week, our editorial team asks a panel of mortgage experts where they think mortgage rates will go over the next week.
-See Bankrate’s Rate Trend Index for weekly forecasts.
+Each week, Bankrate asks a panel of mortgage experts where they think mortgage rates will go over the next week.
+See Bankrate’s Mortgage Rate Trend Index for weekly projections.

-In order to provide the latest rates, lenders nationwide respond to Bankrate’s weekday mortgage rates survey to bring you the most current rates available.
+In order to provide the latest rates, mortgage lenders across the nation respond to Bankrate’s weekday mortgage rates survey to bring you the most current rates available.
 Here you can see the latest marketplace average rates for a range of purchase and refinance loans.

-Searching for the right lender?
-See Bankrate’s mortgage lender reviews.
+Searching for the right mortgage lender?
+See reviews of lenders nationwide.

 Other daily news articles: